 Comes up in A Brother's Price, a Romance Novel with inverted gender roles.
 As a noble and a cousin to the royal princesses, Cullen Moorland is expected to be one of these, and he plays the part well, but he finds the expectations for being a proper young man to be boring and stifling, and he desperately envies Jerin.

-Lady Marjorie in Upstairs Downstairs is adored by her husband and servants, and a Proper Lady through and through.
+Lady Marjorie is adored by her husband and servants, and a Proper Lady through and through.
 Her saintlikeness is tarnished only by a short affair she was quick to regret.
 Also gets a tragic death.
 Of course, after she dies, everything starts to slowly fall to pieces.

 Hazel Bellamy is a steel core lady, very refined and composed, although not of genteel pedigree.
 A rare example of a Proper Lady who has ever actually done working class work.

 Queen Guinevere and Princess Mithian from Merlin.
-Subverted in the sense that Guinevere was originally a servant girl, and Mithian has a touch of the Tomboy Princess about her, but in terms of their personalities, they fit this trope to a T.
+Subverted in the sense that Guinevere was originally a servant girl, and Mithian has a touch of the Tomboy Princess about her, but in terms of their personalities, they fit this trope.

 Dina Araz from 24 season 4 is a charming, dutiful wife and mother who is also a stone cold terrorist.

 Tom Jones' "She's a Lady" seems to describe this sort of woman.
 She's got style, she's got grace, always something nice to say and so on.

 Hera/Juno's sister Hestia/Vesta, virgin goddess of households and families, seems to be more of the real deal.

 Queen Alcestis, the only one brave and loving enough to offer her own life in exchange for her husband Admetus'.
 Luckily for her, Admetus happened to have an old friend named Heracles, who offered to bring her back from the Underworld... and did so by wrestlingThe Grim Reaper.